christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

 # 2. Arduino for Data Collection

 ## Introduction
-Now, we are ready to start working with microprocessors.
+Now, we are ready to start working with microcontrollers.
 For this course, we will use the [Arduino Nano](https://store.arduino.cc/usa/arduino-nano) which is a small board based on the [ATmega328P](https://www.microchip.com/wwwproducts/en/ATmega328p) microcontroller.

 To directly program the Arduino Nano, you will have to use C++.
 Learning two programming languages at once is not easy.
-What we have done instead, is upload code to the boards so that you can control it by sending commands from your computer through UART (see definition below).
+What we have done instead, is upload code to the boards so that you can control it by sending commands from your computer through a serialized interface called UART (see definition below).
 In Python, you will write code that runs on your computer, and that will send messages to the Arduino to control it.
-We will use the Arduino-Python library to achieve this.
+We will use the Arduino-Python3 library to achieve this.

 This module relies on a lot of concepts and technologies, some of which you may not have hard of before.
 There is a glosary and theory section at the end of the lab that you can refference.